luskaden/seeker/README.md

 # Seeker

-**_Seeker_** is a test program written in **Clojure**.
+*Seeker* is a test program written in Clojure.
 It provides a search into a wikimedia dump.

-The target file is in *XML* format.
+The target file is in XML format.
 It is intermittently hosted in `dumps.wikimedia.org` website.
-After a check of its existence, **_Seeker_** tries prudently to store it locally.
+After a check of its existence, *seeker* tries prudently to store it locally.
-After this step, the whole file is converted in a ordered *JSON*.
+After this step, the whole file is converted in a ordered JSON.
-Finally, **_Seeker_** gives to the user the opportunity to perform an interactive search for a specific voice.
-Correct matches are printed on screen and stored locally in another tiny *JSON* file.
+Finally, *seeker* gives to the user the opportunity to perform an interactive search for a specific voice.
+Correct matches are printed on screen and stored locally in another tiny JSON file.

 ## Usage